-Women who have abnormal or heavy periods are sometimes prescribed birth control pills or other hormonal treatments (injections, rings, creams, or an IUD) in an effort to regulate their cycles.
-Your doctor can discuss your options with you.
+Women who have abnormal or heavy periods are sometimes prescribed, oral contraceptives (birth control pills) or other hormone therapy, such as gonadotropin-releasing hormone (injections, rings, creams, or an intrauterine device (IUD)).
+These hormones can lighten menstrual flow.
+They also help make your menstrual periods more regular.
+Your doctor can discuss your options and possible side effects with you.
 Some women have to try a few different types of hormonal treatment before they find the one that works for them.

 Other drugs used to treat abnormal bleeding include antibiotics (for infections) and NSAIDs (non-steroidal anti-inflammatory drugs) like ibuprofen, which can control heavy bleeding and ease cramping.

-Some disorders that cause abnormal bleeding might require surgery.
+If medication does not reduce your abnormal bleeding, a surgical procedure may be needed.
 Uterine polyps or fibroids are often removed surgically.
-Under certain circumstances, an endometrial ablation or complete hysterectomy may be recommended.
+Under certain circumstances, endometrial ablation or complete hysterectomy may be recommended.
+Endometrial ablation is a surgical procedure that destroys the lining of the uterus.
+Unlike a hysterectomy, it does not remove the uterus.
+Endometrial ablation may stop all menstrual bleeding in some cases.
 These surgeries will permanently reduce bleeding or stop the bleeding entirely, and should only be performed when a woman is sure that she no longer wants to get pregnant.

 If you believe you are experiencing symptoms of, or suffering from Abnormal Uterine Bleeding, or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.